ickerwx/tcpproxy/README.md

 0060   77 71 6B 65 6A 66 68 77 71 6C 6B 65    wqkejfhwqlke
 006C   6A 66 68 0A                            jfh.
 ```
 You can see how the first hexdump instance gets a length of 8 bytes per row and the second instance gets a length of 12 bytes.
+To pass more than one option to a single module, seperate the options with a : character, modname:key1=val1:key2=val2...
 ## Deserializing and Serializing Java Objects to XML
 Using the Java xstream libary, it is possible to deserialize intercepted serialised objects if the .jar with class definitions is known to tcpproxy.
 ```